PriyaDevNow/The-Diabeater/README.md

 ## Future Features

 - For future development, I would like to be able to:
-  Users will then have access to create their weekly diet plans within the parameters suggested by The Diabeater (this requires API integration of the Recipe database from Edamam) and view live prices for a shopping trolley made up of the main ingredients of the recipes in their chosen diet plan (this requires API integration to a major UK supermarket).

  * include the ability for a user to set up their account on The Diabeater.
  * create functionality so that users will then have access to create their weekly diet plans within the parameters suggested by The Diabeater  - this requires API integration of the Recipe database from Edamam into The Diabeater
  * view live prices for a shopping trolley made up of the main ingredients of the recipes in their chosen recipes in the weekly diet plan  - this requires an API integration from a major UK supermarket.